Natural scientific research in Canada: Physics

 The NRC continued atomic research at Chalk River Laboratories until the scale of activity necessitated its transfer to a newly created organization, Atomic Energy of Canada Limited, dedicated exclusively to atomic research, in 1952.
 Although Canada had the scientific, engineering and industrial means to design, built and test nuclear weapons, the government decided not to pursue this option.
 AECL took over responsibility for the operations of NRX but coincidentally shortly after the transfer that reactor experienced a serious accident.
 It was repaired and rebuilt.
 In 1957 AECL commissioned a new research facility, the heavy-water moderated and cooled National Research Universal Reactor (NRU) at Chalk River.
 In 1963 a new site, the Whiteshell Nuclear Research Establishment, became operational at Pinwa, Manitoba.
 Here a new organically cooled and operated research reactor was built and work was undertaken on the development of the Slow Poke reactor and the thorium fuel cycle.
 In 1978 research on the safe storage of nuclear waste was initiated.

 In 1974, India detonated an atomic bomb with plutonium made from a commercial version of the NRX reactor, CIRUS, built in Bombay by AECL in 1956.
 As a result, the government of Canada terminated nuclear co-operation with that country.

 The wartime research in physics and in particular the efforts of scientist, J.S.
-Foster, known for his work relating to the Stark effect, resulted in the establishment at McGill, of the Radiation Laboratory, equipped with Canada's first cyclotron (atom smasher) in 1949.
+Foster, known for his work relating to the Stark effect, resulted in the establishment of the Radiation Laboratory at McGill equipped with Canada's first cyclotron (atom smasher) in 1949.
 Nuclear physicist J.M.
 Robson was the physics department head at McGill and R.E.
 Bell the head of the laboratory.

 In the post war years at U of T, M.F.
 Crawford, H.L.
 Welsh, Elizabeth J. Allin and B.P.
 Stoicheff studied spectroscopy, optics and lasers.
 The early sixties saw the initiation of studies in atmospheric physics and K.G.
 McNeill and A.E.
 Litherland became active in high-energy particle physics research.
 H.E.
 Johns gained a reputation as a bio-physicist.

 The University of British Columbia developed a notable presence in physics in the post-war years through the activities of professors G.M.
 Shrum, department head from 1938 to 1961, as well G.M.
 Volkoff, M. Bloom, R.D.
 Russell, J.B.
 Warren and others.
-Their efforts saw that institution chosen as the site for the Tri-University Meson Facility, Canada's premier particle accelerator, in the seventies.
+Due to their efforts, the University of British Columbia was chosen as the site for the Tri-University Meson Facility, Canada's premier particle accelerator, in the seventies.